 Applicants also need to identify at least one endorsement – which is the subject area they plan on teaching.
 To earn an endorsement at PLU, students must have taken background coursework in the subject and pass the required content test(s) for that endorsement.

 A complete list of endorsements offered at PLU along with the required coursework for each endorsement is listed on the School of Education website.
 If a candidate has a major in the subject area they are interested in teaching, they are waived from individual coursework requirements.

 Content tests are either the WEST-E (Washington Educator Skills Test – Endorsement) or the NES (National Evaluation Series).
 Both tests are listed on the WEST website (www.west.nesinc.com).
 Candidates seeking endorsement in a World Designated Language are also required to complete the ACTFL oral and written exams.
 While not a requirement to start the program, candidates must have one completed endorsement (coursework + test) by the end of the first summer of the program in order to continue with the program.
 Candidates are required to take their NES/WEST-E by June 1st.

 Things to Note:

 Candidates are strongly encouraged to earn more than one endorsement, as this will increase their options in where to teach.
-Questions about what endorsements work well together should be directed to the Education Department.
+Questions about what endorsements work well together should be directed to the School of Education.